Mel-A-M/adb-converged-db/soda/soda.md

   ````
   ![Check Wallet Downloaded](../common-images/check-wallet.png)

-## STEP 2: Connect to your Database from Python
+## TASK 2: Connect to your Database from Python

 You will be using the **Oracle Cloud Shell** for this lab too.
 The Oracle Cloud Shell is preconfigured with **Python3** and **cx\_Oracle** for us to connect to our database using Python.
 You can find more information about cx\_Oracle as well as how to install it at the following [blog](https://oracle.github.io/python-cx_Oracle/) site.